oxidecomputer/crucible/tools/README.md

 results.
 It is intended to be a test for Crucible that runs nightly and does deeper/longer tests than what we do as part of every push.

-## test_perf.sh
-A test that creates three downstairs regions of ~100G each and then runs the crutest perf test using those regions.
-A variety of extent size and extent counts are used (always the same total region size of ~100G).

 ## test_repair.sh
 A test to break, then repair a downstairs region that is out of sync with the other regions, in a loop